-Loan facilities
+Loan facilities (million baht) Objective Interest rate Detail of payment

-(million baht) Objective Interest rate Detail of payment 35 Purchase of assets MLR less fixed rate Monthly installment of Baht 365,000 and hospital's cost with 12 months grace period, completed construction within 9 years from the first installment commencing from October, 2015.
-50 Hospital renovation MLR less fixed rate Monthly installment of Baht 530,000 and purchase of assets with 12 months grace period, completed within 9 years from the first installment commencing from September, 2017.
-40 Working capital MLR - 2.50% Monthly installment of Baht 3,500,000 with 12 months grace period, completed within 2 years from the first installment commencing from June, 2021.
+(million bant) - Objective Betail of payment

+35 Purchase of assets MLR less fixed rate Monthly installment of Baht 365,000

+and hospital's cost with 12 months grace period,

+construction completed within 9 years from the first

+installment commencing from October,

+2015.

+50 Hospital renovation MLR less fixed rate Monthly installment of Baht 530,000

+and purchase of assets with 12 months grace period,

+completed within 9 years from the first

+installment commencing from

+September, 2017.

+40 Working capital MLR - 2.50% Monthly installment of Baht 3,500,000

+with 12 months grace period,

+completed within 2 years from the first

+installment

+commencing from June, 2021.